dawi118/dk_kurser_repo/README.md

 Note that:

 - The code successfully scrapes course information for c.
 98% of courses across all years.
 - Knowledge, skills and competencies are extracted based on keyword searches from the parent 'content' field - where a keyword match fails (in Danish or English), these are marked as missing.
-However, NLP methods could be used downstream to extract this inforamtion from the content field.
+However, NLP methods could be used downstream to extract this information from the content field.
-- Course content follows an increasingly formulaic format in later years, explaining higher levels of missingness in older course information.
+- Course content follows an increasingly formulaic format in later years, explaining higher levels of missingness in 'older' course information.
-- Coordinator emails are intentionally left in their obfuscated format - these can be de-anonymised downstream on JSON output files.
+- Coordinator emails have been cleaned and de-anonymised.

 Analysis was also undertaken to understand continuity across text fields over time: